On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Introduction

 In this work, we approach the question of approximation hardness with the goal of identifying both core intuitive mechanisms ensuring it, and opportunities for exponential quantum advantage.
 In particular, for MAX-3-XORSAT (a particularly difficult CSP class, defined in detail in section~\ref{3xordef}), we argue the following: \begin{itemize} \item The hardness mechanism(s) for directly finding the ground state of a given problem Hamiltonian $H_P$ with heuristic quantum methods can be readily identified, and likely cannot be circumvented in the worst cases. \item Unlike classical algorithms based on local updates, the mechanisms which ensure that it is hard to find the ground state do not generalize to ensure approximation hardness for quantum algorithms. \item However, there are good reasons to believe that traditional quantum approaches such as AQC or QAOA are not effective approximators (e.g. reliably returning low energy states in polynomial time) in the worst case.
-We present relatively large scale numerical simulations that support this expectation. \item Understanding why this is the case suggests a novel \emph{spectral folding} quantum strategy, that transforms $H_P$ and then solves the transformed Hamiltonian through more traditional means.
-For some variations the performance of spectrally folded quantum optimization can be predicted analytically and promises an efficient approximation guarantee for an extremely large fraction of instances, well into the classically hard regime.
-For random hypergraphs in this regime, spectrally folded quantum optimization provides an exponential speedup for returning low energy states. \end{itemize} We back up all of these claims with extensive theoretical analysis and numerical tests of all core predictions, to the largest feasible system sizes for simulating quantum algorithms, and to the largest sizes needed to ensure asymptotic scaling has been reached for classical algorithms.
-In doing so, we define instance construction rules that ensure classical approximation hardness, at least for algorithms based on local updates, and numerically establish that high depth QAOA does not exhibit meaningful quantum advantage in finding either exact or approximate solutions to these hard instances.
-We analytically and numerically show that spectrally folded quantum optimization can efficiently approximate these problems, in practice in a linearly growing number of cost function evaluations.
+We present relatively large scale numerical simulations that support this expectation. \item Understanding why this is the case suggests a novel \emph{spectrally filtered quantum optimization} strategy, that transforms $H_P$ through the application of nonlinear filter functions and then solves the transformed Hamiltonian through more traditional means.
+For some variations the performance of spectrally filtered quantum optimization can be predicted analytically and promises an efficient approximation guarantee for an extremely large fraction of instances, well into the classically hard regime.
+For random hypergraphs in this regime, spectrally filtered quantum optimization provides an exponential speedup for returning low energy states. \end{itemize}